Published in Boston Globe, Barn Again, Gooood

 The design leaves the timber frame structure fully exposed, and floats white volumes that weave between 8"x8" posts and beams to define spaces, thus preserving the original scale while creating habitable spaces.
 Double-height reveals become intimate passages for circulation, creating transition zones between living and sleeping areas.
 The resulting 4 BR, 4.5 Bath dwelling has only 1 interior door, for the powder room.

-This project demonstrates that through a thoughtful re-imagination of an abandoned structure, something outdated can be infused with relevance for the future.
+This project demonstrates that through a thoughtful re-imagination of an abandoned structure, an outdated relic can be infused with relevance for the future.